 - Difficulty with attention

-- Family history: Parents or siblings with dementia
+- Having parents or siblings with dementia or Alzheimer’s

 - Poor diet